Documentation testing

 • Run linters, documentation link tests, and UI link tests the same way they are run in CI/CD pipelines.
 It’s important to use same configuration we use in CI/CD pipelines, which can be different than the default configuration of the tool.

-Installation and configuration instructions for markdownlint and Vale are available.
+Installation and configuration instructions are available for:

 Run lint-doc.sh locally